 Written by Tara:

 I'm not sure who might follow along on other social media - especially on the Heartline Ministries official page.
 In case you may have missed it on Heartline's page, effective September 1, 2016, Troy became the Director of Heartline Ministries in Haiti.
-The McHouls (John and Beth McHoul, Founders of Heartline Ministries) have laid the groundwork and have given 27+ years of non-stop dedication to this work.
+The McHouls (John and Beth McHoul, Founders of Heartline Ministries) have laid the groundwork and have given 27+ years to this work.
 We hope that by stepping into their roles, they might have a chance to rest, relax, and experience a bit of a chance to release the biggest stresses of leadership and ministry.
 The link to that announcement is HERE.

 For Troy and I - To say that we struggle with the nuances of sharing the stories of our Haitian friends, co-laborers, and neighbors is a bit of an understatement.
 We don't want to hyper-spiritualize or under-appreciate the things that happen here.
 We want to be truthful and honest and respectful, and check our emotions and frustrations and our own paradigms and filters at the door.
 While it is not entirely possible because, HUMAN, we hope to share with you the work happening here with integrity and honesty.
 It is not perfect.
 It is not always successful.
 It is complicated.
 It is real.
 Please pray for this work and the people we seek to elevate.
 If you're in a position to give, please give.